2023 Best Value Public Policy Master's Degree Schools in the Southwest Region

 Full Public Policy at University of Oklahoma Norman Campus Report

 The University of Texas at Arlington landed the #6 spot in the 2023 rankings for the best value master’s degree public policy programs.
-Located in the large city of Arlington, UT Arlington is a public school with a fairly large student population.
+Located in the city of Arlington, UT Arlington is a public college with a very large student population.

-The average tuition and fees for an out-of-state graduate students at UT Dallas are $29,252 a year.
+Out-of-state tuition fees for graduate students at UT Dallas are $29,252 per year.

-As a testament to the quality of education it offers, UT Dallas also is in the top 15% of our Best Public Policy Master’s Degree Schools in the Southwest Region ranking.
+UT Dallas excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Public Policy Master’s Degree Schools in the Southwest Region list.

 Read full report on Public Policy at University of New Mexico - Main Campus